 Delay execution for a few seconds or minutes, for use within a batch file.

 Timeout will pause command execution for a number of seconds, after which it continues without requiring a user keystroke.
-If the user does press a key at any point, execution will resume immediately.
+If the user presses a key at any point, execution will resume immediately.

 A timeout of 1 second will wait until the "next second" so in practice may be as short as 1/10th of a second.